larryc1200/dkube-examples/image_cloudevents/README.md

   - Preprocess the dataset and generate the training data or retraining data
   - Train with the generated dataset as an input, and create an output model
   - Deploy the generated model on a predict endpoint
-- The pipeline will create a new version of the Model `image-mm-kf`
+- The pipeline will create a new version of the Model `<your user name>-chest-xray`
 > **Note** Wait for the pipeline to complete before continuing

-## 5. Optional 2nd Model for Metric Comparison

-If you want to train a 2nd model in order to compare the metrics, follow the steps in this section.
-Otherwise, skip to either [Execute a Katib Run](#6-execute-a-katib-run) or [Create a Model Monitor](#7-create-a-model-monitor).
+> **Note** If you want to train a 2nd model in order to use Katib-based hyperparameter optimization, compare the metrics, and manually deploy a model, follow the steps in the next sections.
+Otherwise, skip to [Create a Model Monitor](#9-create-a-model-monitor).

-- Select the `Runs` menu on the left
-- Find the most recent Run of the form `xray-pipeline-xxxxxx`
-- Select the Run checkbox and `Clone` on the top screen menu
-  - Choose a name for your Run
-  - Navigate to the `Configuration` tab
-  - Select the `+` next to `Environmental variables`
-  - Fill in the Key field with `EPOCHS` and the Value field with `20`  (**Note:** The Key field must be in upper case)
-- Submit the Run

 ## 6. Execute a Kabib Run

-If you want to execute a Katib run for hyperparameter tuning, follow the steps in this section.
-Otherwise, skip to [Create a Model Monitor](#7-create-a-model-monitor).
+This section trains a 2nd model using using Katib-based hyperparameter optimization, and the metrics from the 2 models are then compared.

-- Download the hyperparameter tuning file from [Katib Tuning File](https://github.com/oneconvergence/dkube-examples/tree/monitoring/image_cloudevents/xray-tuning.yaml)
+- Download the hyperparameter optimization file from [Katib Tuning File](https://github.com/oneconvergence/dkube-examples/tree/monitoring/image_cloudevents/xray-tuning.yaml)
   - Select `Raw`
   - Right-click on the file and use `Save as...` <br><br>
 - Select the `Runs` menu on the left